- Naomi Stephens | Permaculture Designer

 Compostable items include fruit and vegetable scraps, eggshells, coffee grounds, tea bags, and yard waste.
 Avoid composting meat or dairy products, as they can attract pests and cause unpleasant odors.

-Also, be aware that some items such as citrus peels and onions take longer to decompose and may make the compost bin smell unpleasant.
+Also, be aware that some items, such as citrus peels and onions, take longer to decompose and may make the compost bin smell unpleasant.

 Maintaining Your Compost Bin

-To keep your compost bin functioning properly, it's important to keep the balance of "greens" and "browns."
-Greens include food scraps and grass clippings, while browns include dried leaves, cardboard and straw.
+To keep your compost bin functioning correctly, it's essential to keep the balance of "greens" and "browns."
+Greens include food scraps and grass clippings, while browns include dried leaves, cardboard, and straw.

 Aim for a 50/50 balance of greens and browns to keep your compost bin from smelling and to create a healthy environment for the microorganisms that break down the waste.